 And she's not it.

-She does not, she didn't punch your right tickets.
+She didn't punch the right tickets.

-She didn't go to the right school, she didn't know the right people, she doesn't have the right background, and and she's a threat as a result, especially to those who have a tenuous membership in the ruling class.
+And she's a threat as a result, especially to those who have a tenuous membership in the ruling class.

-And so the the notion of what's inferior must be maintained and upheld so that some people can feel superior and thus qualified to be in the ruling class.
+And so the notion of what's inferior must be maintained and upheld so that some people can feel superior and thus qualified to be in the ruling class.

-Here is Gary in uh Fort Eustace, Virginia.
+Here is Gary in Fort Eustis, Virginia.

 Nice to have you on the program, sir.